 Public authorities such as the US statistical office or private map publishers at the time had very skilled designers and cartographers working for them.
 From the technical details in Du Bois’s series we can derive an impression that Du Bois worked with a team that did NOT have available the technical devices and professional skills of the average cartographer in that period.

-What has been interpreted (in the book and elsewhere) as a modernist (pre-Bauhaus) appeal, is in fact a lack of decoration and graphic refinement that the late 19th century trained cartographer would have included.
-From the technical evidence we have to imagine that the charts were drawn, composed, labelled and colored by students and alumni who had only a very basic graphical training in technical drawing and lettering.
+What has been interpreted (in the book and elsewhere) as a modernist (pre-Bauhaus) appeal, is in fact an absence decoration, due to the nature of the technical drawings.
+From the physical evidence it seems safe to assume that the charts were drawn, composed, labelled and colored by students and alumni who had only a very basic graphical training in technical drawing and lettering.

 And I think this even adds to Du Bois’s achievements.
 Considering the conditions under which these two series were produced—financial restraints, a tight schedule, the lack of graphical experience or printing facilities—it is even more astonishing just how W.E.B.
 Du Bois and his team pulled this off.
 I highly advise you to get a copy of the book as it allows you to browse the charts and compare how the data was “staged” to create a complex narrative.